Te Whanapokia: Life

 Te Whanapokia and his brother Orunui belonged to Ngāti Kahuūpoko, who were based on Lake Ōkataina and descended from Rangitihi, founder of Ngāti Rangitihi.
-According to Don Stafford, they were the sons of a chief called Titi, but according to Neich their father was Kahuūpoko, namesake of the tribe, in which case they were direct descendants of Rangitihi.
+According to Donald Stafford, they were the sons of a chief called Titi, but according to Neich their father was Kahuūpoko, namesake of the tribe, in which case they were direct descendants of Rangitihi.

 While Te Whanapokia was away from his home at Okataina, hunting kiore rats, his fellow tribesmen killed a member of Ngāti Rongomai, who at this point lived at Whakairingatoto on Lake Rotoiti.
 Fearing retribution, Ngāti Kahu Upoko decided to make a pre-emptive attack on Ngāti Rongomai.
 But Ngāti Rongomai attacked their war party and defeated them in the Battle of Ngaupaiaka at Tawitinui near Lake Rotoatua and in the Battle of Tuarauiuia at Tauranganui beach on Lake Ōkataina.
 Titi was the commander at Tuarauiuia.
 As a result of this conflict, Ngāti Kahu Upoko were restricted to the northern and western coasts of Okataina.
 The rest of the lake came under the control of their cousin Tarawhai, founder of Ngāti Tarāwhai.